4 Reasons Why You Should Get a 'Smart' EV Home Charger

 We periodically make tweaks to our software.
 These tweaks can be as simple as updates to account for subtle differences in how new vehicles to market behave while charging, or can be related to the rollout of whole new Smart product features.
 Being connected means these updates can be done instantaneously and at scale, meaning chargepoints can be kept up to date long after their installation.

-4. Remotely manage charge events
+4. Remotely manage and schedule charge events

-From the personal management, such as scheduling your car to charge during Economy 7 hours, to minimise cost (coming soon from the Pod Point app), or controlling groups of chargers in future to balance the grid during times of unusually high demand.
+Smart charging will allow remote control of groups of chargers in future to balance the grid during times of unusually high demand.
 For example, the World Cup typically sees power surges as the UK makes tea in unison for 5 minute periods at half time, ramping charge down during this 5 mins could save starting some dirty, quick response power plants without materially inconveniencing EV drivers.